Ben Lake (ice hockey)

-Ben Lake (born 3 May 1990) is a British ice hockey player for Belfast Giants and the British national team.
+Ben Lake (born 31 May 1990) is a Canadian-born British ice hockey player for Belfast Giants and the British national team.

 Lake has previously played for ECHL side Alaska Aces and British EIHL teams Coventry Blaze and Manchester Storm.

 In November 2020, with the 2020-21 EIHL season indefinitely suspended due to coronavirus, Lake dropped down a division and joined NIHL side Sheffield Steeldogs for their 'Streaming Series'.

 He represented Great Britain at the 2019 IIHF World Championship, 2021 IIHF World Championship and 2022 IIHF World Championship.